General Frequently Asked Questions

 Physiotherapy as a health professional field employs any medically proven technique that is effective and “documentation-based” i.e. verifiable results from research and tests.

 Physiotherapy is an extremely wide field of practice.
-Physiotherapists generally focus on a one or two of these fields below:
+Singapore physiotherapists generally focus on a one or two of these fields below:

 At Core Concepts, we focus on a narrow set of musculoskeletal-based practice fields such as